Rytr vs Frase.io: The Honest Winner for Bloggers in 2026

 Rytr is an AI writing assistant built for speed and simplicity.
 It gives you over 40 pre-built writing templates covering blog posts, social media, email copy, product descriptions, and more.
 You pick a template, fill in a few details, hit generate, and get usable content in seconds.

 It’s designed for writers who want to produce more content faster without a steep learning curve.
-At $9/month it’s the most affordable serious AI writing tool available — and the free plan is generous enough to properly evaluate before committing.
+The paid Unlimited plan is $9/month ($7.50/m on annual billing) — the most affordable serious AI writing tool available.
+The free plan gives you 10,000 characters per month, which is enough to properly evaluate the tool before committing.

 Read our full Rytr review | Try Rytr free →